-Tristan knows what he’s doing at Food Events.
-He’s been doing them a long time.
+Our client knows what they are doing at Food Events.
+They’ve been doing them a long time.

-When Tristan realised he didn’t really have any digital support for the BBC Good Food show in 2018, he knew he should do something with digital to generate more sales.
+When their event manager realised he didn’t really have any digital support for the BBC Good Food show in 2018, he knew he should do something with digital to generate more sales.

 Keep reading below to find out how the story goes.

 At a quarterly Strategy Meeting with the client, our team helped come up with a solution.

 “We really need to make this year count.” they said.
 “It’s a big commitment to go down and push the products so let’s do as much as we can before, during and after the event”

 Online Growth Guru’s campaign service helped them to achieve the best results ever at this show.